RequirementEngineering/ch-re-JD154075/SRS.md

 ##   2.1 Product Perspective
 1. The software system will be independent and self-contained.
-2. The software system will be coded in PL C#.
+2. The software system will be coded in programming language C#.
 3. The software system will have a SQL Database.
 4. The software system will have external entities(such as a barcode scanner).
 5. The software system interface will be easy to follow.